sql-migrate/sql-migrate.github.io/_posts/2018-04-16-alpha_to_beta.md

 ---
 layout: post
 title: The path to beta
+excerpt: Its been a little over a month since the alpha of PostgresCompare started and, thankfully, I've received a lot of feedback as to how I can improve the application.
+To help clear up how I'm going to get from alpha to beta and beyond I'm detailing here the work I am going to tackle before taking that next step.
 ---

 Its been a little over a month since the alpha of PostgresCompare started and, thankfully, I've received a lot of feedback as to how I can improve the application.
 To help clear up how I'm going to get from alpha to beta and beyond I'm detailing here the work I am going to tackle before taking that next step.